ivosam1212/ivosam-writing-samples/docs/index.md

 ### Haystack Split and Word Comparison

-If the condition allows, the method creates an array to store the count of each of the words in ``needles``.
+If the `needles` array contains five elements or less, creates an array to store the count of each word in `needles`.
 ```java
 else {
 		int[] countArray = new int[needles.length];